scssyworks/argon-storage/README.md

 ```

 # How does it work?
-JQuery storage is a primarily a jQuery plugin.
-However it can be used as a standalone library.
-It also supports Webpack ES6 modular syntax.
-Different ways to use JQuery storage are shown below:
+JQuery storage is primarily a jQuery plugin.
+However, it can be used as a standalone library.
+It supports Webpack's modular syntax so you can use it in ES6 projects.
+Different ways of calling JQuery storage methods are shown below:

 <b>JQuery</b>
 ```js